 From India, Salem

-Ya, very nice query.
-Now and then in recent times, retired employees have been taken on as contractual employees.
+Yes, this is a very interesting query.
+In recent times, retired employees have often been taken on as contractual employees.

 The first thing to note is that retired employees are usually above 60 years old, so the applicability of labor laws is nullified.
 Payment of gratuity is as desired by management.
 The definition of gratuity implies showing gratitude towards an employee for their valuable services to the company, so it is left to be decided by the company itself.

-Regarding timings and safety measures, they are as usual with general regular employees.
+Regarding timings and safety measures, they are the same as those for general regular employees.

 From India, Nellore